gwu-cs-advos/organization/work.md

 Questions (complete in the provided form):

-1. Describe signals and their relation to events (~3 sentences).
+1. Describe signals and their relation to events.
 2. What functions enable threads to block waiting for multiple concurrent events?
 3. List some system objects that can generate events.